aldinh777/reactive/readme.md

 a `State` always have a value, and its value can and will changes overtime to be observed later throughout the changes.
 In another word, it just a value wrapper with the ability to be observable

-Lets start simple, this is how you create a state, simple and straighforward
+Lets start simple, this is how to create a `State`

 ```js
 import { state } from '@aldinh777/reactive';